amlt-by-coinfirm/AMLT-Report-oracle/docs/IBaseAMLOracle.md

 We follow OpenZeppelin's encapsulation pattern, so instead of `public` and its native getter, we need to implement our own.
 This is public so it can be used as-is in derived contracts also.

+### `getTotalDeposits() → uint256 totalDeposits` (external)

+The way to get total deposited funds.

+### `getTotalBalance() → uint256 balance` (external)

+This function provides the total amount of assets to {BaseAMLOracle} and others interested of Oracle's total asset balance.
+This differs from the {BaseAMLOracle-_totalDeposits}: unlike _totalDeposits, this value can be forcefully increased, hence it must be higher or equal to _totalDeposits.

+### `getInterfaceHash() → bytes32 interfaceHash` (external)

+Providing ERC-1820 interface identifier to 3rd party smart contracts.
+In addition to public use, this is also used internally by {BaseAMLOracle-_donate()}.